Last Updated on

 To do the two other knee drives, you can either run your knee in toward the outside of the same elbow (The Spiderman Mountain Climber), or you can run your knee in toward the opposite elbow (The Cross-Body Mountain Climber).

-You can also make Mountain Climbers more challenging by using towels or paper plates under your feet (or even Valslides or sliders if you have them).
+You can also make Mountain Climbers more challenging by using towels or paper plates under your feet (or even sliders if you have them).

 11. Jump Jack Variations – Jumping Jacks are another one of those go-to moves that gym teachers and trainers alike love to include in their cardio workouts.
 And while the Basic Jumping Jack is a great full-body cardio move that just about everyone can do, two fun Jumping Jack Variations that we love are the Plank Jack and the Squat Jack.